Roy Rotz, PhD, LCMT, LCPC

 Cindy Garcia, LMSW

 Cindy Garcia is a licensed master’s social worker who received her Bachelors in Social Work from Missouri Western State University and her Masters in Social Work from the University of Kansas.
 Cindy is bilingual and proficient in English and Spanish.
 Cindy is also certified in Play Therapy from Mid-America Nazarene University.
 Cindy has been in the field of social work since 2013.
 She has a passion for working with young children and their families.
 Additionally, Cindy has experience working with the immigrant population in the Kansas City Metro Area who have experienced complex and poly-trauma situations.
 Additionally, Cindy has experience working with and managing depressive symptoms, PTSD, behavioral issues, anxiety, post-partum depression, domestic violence and has knowledge in a variety of treatment modalities.

 Outpatient Behavioral Health Clinician

-Robyn is a licensed Specialist Clinical Social Worker who received her BSW and MSW through the University of Kansas.
+Robyn is a Licensed Specialist Clinical Social Worker who received her BSW and MSW through the University of Kansas.
 Robyn has experience working with youth and families throughout her career, including Ozanam, Juniper Gardens, the University of Kansas Center for Child Health and Development and as a school social worker for 12 years specializing in Special Education for Preschool through Elementary.
 Robyn is a trained Positive Behavior Support Facilitator through the Kansas Institute for Positive Behavior Supports, working with youth through adults with challenging behavior.
 Her most recent experience included home-based therapy services to children and youth with ASAP Expert Counseling Services in Overland Park, KS.
 Robyn has extensive experience working with children in the foster care system.

-Kara L. Haney-Wiltz, LMSW
+Kara L. Haney-Wiltz, LSCSW

 Outpatient Behavior Health Clinician